Dog Diarrhea: 7 Safe Home Remedies and Natural Treatments

 Abruptly switching their food brand or introducing new ingredients may lead to diarrhea as their gut adjusts.

-– Bacterial or viral Infections
+- Bacterial and viral infections: Common pathogens

 Pathogenic microorganisms such as bacteria (e.g., salmonella) or viruses (e.g., parvovirus) can cause gastrointestinal distress and diarrhea in dogs.